 For many ecological studies that employ GAMs, a primary objective is predicting future states (Ward et al. 2014, Kaplan et al. 2016, Clark et al. 2020, Malick et al. 2020, Koolhof et al. 2021).
 However, a lingering issue in using GAMs for forecasting is the way in which smooth functions predict outside the range of training data.
-Many of the smooths used in ecological GAMs have zero second derivatives at the boundaries, meaning they will linearly extrapolate beyond the last observation (Elith et al. 2010, Zurell et al. 2012).
+Many of the smooth functions used in ecological GAMs have zero second derivatives at the boundaries, meaning they will linearly extrapolate beyond the last observation (Elith et al. 2010, Zurell et al. 2012).
 This projection of a straight line indefinitely into the future can produce unrealistic forecasts, particularly if the estimated function ‘wiggles’ (i.e. exhibits a pronounced change in the response-predictor relationship) near the boundary (Figure 1 top).
-There are technical solutions to help with this problem, for example by extending the evaluation of the penalty into the range of values that we wish to forecast (i.e. weeks or years ahead of the training data) or by forcing the smooth to use the last observed value (with fixed uncertainty) when forecasting by imposing a first derivative penalty (Figure 1 bottom).
+There are technical solutions to help with this problem, for example by extending the evaluation of the penalty into the range of values that we wish to forecast (i.e. weeks or years ahead of the training data) to ensure model uncertainty grows in a more realistic fashion out of sample, or by forcing the smooth to use the last observed value (with fixed uncertainty) when forecasting by imposing a first derivative penalty (Figure 1 bottom).
 However, these modifications are not always sufficient to generate robust forecasts with appropriate probabilistic uncertainties as they do not adequately capture the temporal dependence in the data (see examples in Appendix S1 in Supporting Information).

 Here we outline a Bayesian Dynamic GAM (DGAM) that provides a general solution to the problem of estimating smooth functions while generating forecasts for discrete time series.
-The approach is simple: for univariate series we augment the GAM linear predictor with a latent dynamic component to capture the series’ temporal evolution process (either as a random walk or an autoregressive process up to order 3).
+The approach is simple: for univariate series we augment the GAM linear predictor with a latent dynamic component to capture the series’ temporal evolution process (either as a random walk, an autoregressive process up to order 3 or a Gaussian process).
 To model multivariate time series, we accommodate possible dependencies among series’ temporal components in a parsimonious way using a dynamic latent factor process.
-We introduce our associated R package mvgam (https://github.com/nicholasjclark/mvgam), which provides the following key functions:
+We introduce our associated R package mvgam (https://github.com/nicholasjclark/mvgam) and illustrate its utility via simulations and empirical examples.

-Estimate parameters of DGAMs in a Bayesian Markov Chain Monte Carlo framework via the Gibbs sampling software JAGS (Plummer 2003, Wood 2016)(Carpenter et al. 2017)

-Perform residual diagnostic checks using randomised quantile (Dunn-Smyth) residuals (Dunn and Smyth 1996)

-Compute multivariate time series correlations

-Perform model selection using rolling window forecast evaluation

-Update forecasts online via a Sequential Monte Carlo particle filter

-Plot posterior retrodictive and predictive checks to examine discrepancies between observed data and model-generated simulations (Gabry et al. 2019)

-Plot estimated smooths and posterior predictions, along with their probabilistic uncertainties and derivatives

-We begin by presenting our model, including background material for the dynamic factor process.
+We begin by introducing DGAMs, including background material for the dynamic factor process.
 We then illustrate our package’s utility for ecologists and other users interested in forecasting discrete time series using both simulations and a case study.
 An introduction to mvgam’s primary functions via more in-depth reproducible examples is provided in the Appendices S1 – S3 (Supporting Information).

-DYNAMIC GENERALISED ADDITIVE MODELS
+DYNAMIC GENERALIZED ADDITIVE MODELS

 Univariate models for a single ecological time series